EvanChengDesign/reading-notes/code-101-class-02.md

 -  Relative path: A file or directory location relative to where we currently are in the file system.
 -  Absolute path: A file or directory location in relation to the root of the file system.

+## **More About Files!**

+Everything is a file
+- file.exe - an executable file, or program.
+- file.txt - a plain text file.
+- file.png, file.gif, file.jpg - an image.

+Escape Characters
+(\) The backslash nullifies the special meaninng of the next character.
+Holiday\ Photos (nullfifies the double space and renders it into a regular pucntuation space)